xeviknal/aidl-2021-wo-rl/README.md

 * We discovered a fundamental mistake in the way we were dealing with action probabilities and calculating the fina loss.
 We managed to fix in [in this commit](https://github.com/xeviknal/aidl-2021-wo-rl/commit/907af7a8043a6b540111ea4c833a2cae0a69c23d).
 Surprisingly, the good results we had gotten initially in the early lucky REINFORCE run had been done with a LogSoftmax final activation function rather than a regular Softmax; we still do not understand how it managed to train.
 * After some input from Juanjo, we realized that the set of discrete actions we had initially chosen was far from ideal, because we had not given it enough thought.
 We decided to create different action sets, each one with varying levels of granularization.
 * Again, after some input from Juanjo, we discovered a small difference in the code he had managed to run and get good results: the learning rate.
 We had mindlessly chosen a learning rate of 0.01 instead of the more usual 0.001, which had an enormous impact on our results: we went from barely managing a running reward of 30 after 24k episodes to running rewards close to 700 in less than 5k episodes.
 * We greatly improved our logging process.
-Sadly we lost the early results from the first milestone due to very big log files and GitHub issues and limitations; with the improvements we could now upload both network parameters and logs for each run and sotre them in separate branches for ease of comparison.
+Sadly we lost the early results from the first milestone due to very big log files and GitHub issues and limitations; with the improvements we could now upload both network parameters and logs for each run and store them in separate branches for ease of comparison.

 After the great improvements, we could finally start running some experiments both with REINFORCE with Baseline as well as with BASELINE.